 For more information on Kool Kaps, check out this one-minute long YouTube video about how they work.
 You'll even notice the “clunk” at the end of the video.

 If you would prefer having a quick DIY solution rather than buying a whole cover (some protection is better than no protection!), there are many ideas out there.
-Simply using a piece of plywood and bricks to hold it down to cover the top so that nothing can fall into the condenser can be somewhat beneficial for your unit.
+Simply using a piece of plywood and bricks to keep the wind from blowing it away can work.

 Another option is using a canvas covering halfway down and tied down.
 If you decide to make your own, just keep in mind that it's better not to wrap your entire air conditioner or have a loose fitting cover.